Dan Levy's Avatar DanLevy.net

 What This Doesn’t Solve

-Credential storage: Moltbot stores OAuth tokens and API keys in JSON files.
-Ensure these have proper file permissions (chmod 600) and aren’t in version control.
+Credential storage: OpenClaw stores session transcripts, OAuth tokens, and API keys on disk.
+Ensure these have proper file permissions (chmod 600 for files, chmod 700 for private config directories) and aren’t in version control.
 The built-in audit checks for this.

 Plugin sandboxing: Plugins run with your user’s full permissions.
 Only install plugins from sources you trust, and review what capabilities they request.
 The audit tool inventories installed plugins.

-Device security: If someone compromises your Tailscale account or steals a device on your tailnet, they can access your Moltbot instance.
+Device security: If someone compromises your Tailscale account or steals a device on your tailnet, they can access your OpenClaw instance.
 Enable Tailscale device authorization to require approval for new devices.

 Deployment Checklist